shellape/ossh/README.md

   one unique current connection instead of printing the overview and asking for a connection id.
 * If you know what the overview looks like you can pass the id direclty, e.g. "ossh 1" or "ossh 4+2"
 * Passing a trailing "p" to the "index" will just ping the ip, e.g. "2p" or "8p-2" or "6+2p".
-* If using a FQDN as ssh target a name lookup will be performed.
+* If there's a FQDN in the ossh overview a name lookup will be performed when increasing/decreasing.
 * There are global variables in the script header.
 Read the script's comments for further information.
 Default values:
 ```
 HIST_FILE=~/.ossh_history